MudunuriManasa/DataSecurity/README.md

 - **Objective:**
   - Detect and mitigate adversarial or malicious patterns in the dataset.
 - **Features:**
-  - Detect adversarial patterns using FFT and Sobel edge detection.
+  - Detects adversarial patterns in data using **FFT**, **Sobel edge detection**, and statistical heuristics.
-  - Identify poisoned labels using DBSCAN clustering.
+  - Identifies poisoned labels using **DBSCAN clustering**.
-  - Mitigate noisy inputs with Gaussian blur preprocessing.
+  - Simulates a scenario where one of the 10 clients becomes **malicious** from a certain training round onward.
+    - The malicious client submits **falsified model updates** (e.g., random or incorrect parameters).
+    - Implements a **mechanism to detect the malicious client** using L2 norm distance analysis of updates.
+    - Minimizes the impact of the malicious client on the overall model by excluding malicious updates during global aggregation.
+    - Ensures the learning process remains **robust and accurate** despite the presence of an attacker.
+- Applies data cleaning and preprocessing techniques, such as **Gaussian blur** and **label replacement**, for mitigation.
 - **Output:**
-  - **Test Accuracy:** ~96-98% after mitigation.
   - **Model Saved:** `robust_federated_model.pth`.

 ---